Philipstown to Pave Sections of Two Roads

 “If our ambulance that we’re paying for is in Kent and then going to Putnam Hospital or Danbury, it’s not available for the residents here,” he said.

-A vehicle stationed in Kent by the Putnam County Bureau of Emergency Services provides basic life-support service but is not available after 7 p.m., according to Van Tassel.
-An official from the state Department of Health inspected Kent’s ambulances on Tuesday and deemed them fit for service but the town is still without staff, he said.
+A basic-life-support vehicle stationed in Kent by the Putnam County Bureau of Emergency Services is not available after 7 p.m., according to Van Tassel.
+An official from the state Department of Health inspected Kent’s ambulances last month and deemed them fit for service but the town is still without staff, he said.
 “If I were a resident of Kent, I would be up in arms,” said Van Tassel.

 Behind The Story